 - Room air exchange rate [RAER] – confirms a proper ventilation rate is being achieved

 - Room differential pressure testing – verifies room differential pressures meet requirements

-- HEPA filter integrity testing – documents leakage or defects and ensures HEPA filters provide required filtration
+- HEPA filter testing – documents leakage or defects and ensures HEPA filters for clean rooms provide required filtration

 - Non-viable particle counting – conducted per ISO 14644 or EU Annex 1, reports the amount of airborne particulate of a specified size in the clean zone

 - Temperature/relative humidity measurement – confirms whether HVAC controls are functioning properly and uniformly

 - Air balancing – adjusts airflow in the air handling systems to achieve design airflow, room air exchange rates, and pressure cascade